 Nowadays having a healthy life is versatile!
 In other words staying healthy doesn't only mean not having a cold.
 It covers everything started from mental health, to family and work life as the word "health" refers to a state of complete emotional and physical well-being.
 It's well known that our health level is determined by heredity, but such factors like environment, behavior, preferences etc. influence on our vitality as well, so we have to pay serious attention to our lifestyle!

 Many interesting things happened during the October in the sphere of medicine, and health, many new inventions are already changing the world and scientists don't want to stop their fast-growing progress in knowledge and abilities!
-In this monthly blog post, we have carefully selected 4 readable news that deserve your time and attention and may help you to stay healthy!
+In this monthly blog post, we have carefully selected 4 readable recent health articles that deserve your time and attention and may help you to stay healthy!

 October 19, 2018